 Vassar College

-Sebastian joined the Academy in 2014, when he was already a top college keeper.
-He grew up in the Connecticut area, but with family connections to France.
-He attended high school at Housatonic Valley Regional High School.
-He lettered four years and was a three-year starter.
-He was named Most Improved Player Award winner his sophomore year.
-He graduated as an honor student from his high school.
-He returned to France to earn a second place in Reserve League in France.
-He was later invited on trial by AS Monaco, AS Canves, and OGC Nice, but he decided upon focus on a more academic career.
-He chose one of the best academic schools in the United States, as well as a very competitive soccer program, Vassar College.
+Sebastian joined Academy One Goalkeeping in 2014, when he was already a top college keeper.
+He grew up in the Connecticut area with family connections to France.
+He attended Housatonic Valley Regional High School.
+Three of his four years he was a starter.
+He was named Most Improved Player Award winner in his sophomore year.
+He graduated as an honor student from his high school and returned to France to earn second place in Reserve League in France.
+He was later invited on trial by AS Monaco, AS Canves, and OGC Nice, but surprisingly he turned all of them down to focus on his academics.
+He chose one of the best academic schools in the United States, which just so happens to have a very strong soccer program, Vassar College.
 Academy One members, Marshall Daly, Emma Nichols, and Charlie Waltz-Chesnaye also attended Vassar.
-In his four years at Vassar, Sebastian earned starting minutes three years.
-He was the team's main starter his last season.
+Sebastian would end up joining Vassars soccer team and In his four years at Vassar, It took Sebastian three years to earn starting time.
+He was the team's main starter in his last season.
 He earned Liberty League All-Academic Team his Junior and Senior years at Vassar.
 Sebastian was an excellent teacher of goalkeeping working camps for Vassar and Star Goalkeeper Academy.
-After graduating as an honor student, Sebastian forego opportunities to utilize his last year of eligibility to enter into his passion for politics and public service.
+After graduating as an honor student, Sebastian decided not to utilize his last year of eligibility and Instead entered into politics and public service; his true passion.
 He had volunteered for the Hilary Clinton presidential campaign and was Campus Organizer and Canvasser for the Sean Patrick Maloney Congressional run.
 Sebastian interned for Senator Liz Kreuger in the New York State Senate.
-Sebastian later interned as a field organizer for the Democratic Party in Virginia and then interned for US Senator and Minority Leader Charles Schumer as a Press Intern.
+Sebastian later interned as a field organizer for the Democratic Party in Virginia and then interned for US Senator and current Minority Leader Charles Schumer as a Press Intern.
 Sebastian worked as a policy specialist in Washington, D.C.
 He is now a Legislative Correspondent and Special Assistant at the United State Senate.
 Sebastian lives in the Washington D.C. area with his beautiful wife.

 Vassar College

-Sebastian joined the Academy in 2014, when he was already a top college keeper.
-He grew up in the Connecticut area, but with family connections to France.
-He attended high school at Housatonic Valley Regional High School.
-He lettered four years and was a three-year starter.
-He was named Most Improved Player Award winner his sophomore year.
-He graduated as an honor student from his high school.
-He returned to France to earn a second place in Reserve League in France.
-He was later invited on trial by AS Monaco, AS Canves, and OGC Nice, but he decided upon focus on a more academic career.
-He chose one of the best academic schools in the United States, as well as a very competitive soccer program, Vassar College.
+Sebastian joined Academy One Goalkeeping in 2014, when he was already a top college keeper.
+He grew up in the Connecticut area with family connections to France.
+He attended Housatonic Valley Regional High School.
+Three of his four years he was a starter.
+He was named Most Improved Player Award winner in his sophomore year.
+He graduated as an honor student from his high school and returned to France to earn second place in Reserve League in France.
+He was later invited on trial by AS Monaco, AS Canves, and OGC Nice, but surprisingly he turned all of them down to focus on his academics.
+He chose one of the best academic schools in the United States, which just so happens to have a very strong soccer program, Vassar College.
 Academy One members, Marshall Daly, Emma Nichols, and Charlie Waltz-Chesnaye also attended Vassar.
-In his four years at Vassar, Sebastian earned starting minutes three years.
-He was the team's main starter his last season.
+Sebastian would end up joining Vassars soccer team and In his four years at Vassar, It took Sebastian three years to earn starting time.
+He was the team's main starter in his last season.
 He earned Liberty League All-Academic Team his Junior and Senior years at Vassar.
 Sebastian was an excellent teacher of goalkeeping working camps for Vassar and Star Goalkeeper Academy.
-After graduating as an honor student, Sebastian forego opportunities to utilize his last year of eligibility to enter into his passion for politics and public service.
+After graduating as an honor student, Sebastian decided not to utilize his last year of eligibility and Instead entered into politics and public service; his true passion.
 He had volunteered for the Hilary Clinton presidential campaign and was Campus Organizer and Canvasser for the Sean Patrick Maloney Congressional run.
 Sebastian interned for Senator Liz Kreuger in the New York State Senate.
-Sebastian later interned as a field organizer for the Democratic Party in Virginia and then interned for US Senator and Minority Leader Charles Schumer as a Press Intern.
+Sebastian later interned as a field organizer for the Democratic Party in Virginia and then interned for US Senator and current Minority Leader Charles Schumer as a Press Intern.
 Sebastian worked as a policy specialist in Washington, D.C.
 He is now a Legislative Correspondent and Special Assistant at the United State Senate.
 Sebastian lives in the Washington D.C. area with his beautiful wife.

 Angela Longo